-In total, there were 15 participants from UHF implementing partner organizations: Asian Harm Reduction Network (AHRN), Médecins du Monde (MdM), Medical Action Myanmar (MAM), Metta Development Foundation (Metta) and Population Services International (PSI).
+In total, there were 15 participants from UHF implementing partner organizations: Asian Harm Reduction Network (AHRN), Médecins du Monde (MdM), Medical Action Myanmar (MAM), Metta Development Foundation (Metta), and Population Services International (PSI).
 The workshop was led by Envisage and organized by Community Partners International (CPI).

-Robert Kelly, HIV/AIDS Key Populations Technical Advisor at USAID Burma, opened the workshop with a brief introduction on Systems Thinking.
+Robert Kelly, HIV/AIDS Key Populations Technical Advisor at USAID Burma, opened the workshop with a brief introduction to Systems Thinking.
 During his opening remarks, Mr. Kelly emphasized the need to gain a better contextual understanding of issues in Myanmar by looking at problems from a more comprehensive, systems-centric approach.
-In reference to the growing HIV/AIDS epidemic in Kachin State, Mr. Kelly pointed out different factors—political, economic and social—currently in play within the wider system.
+In reference to the growing HIV/AIDS epidemic in Kachin State, Mr. Kelly pointed out different factors—political, economic, and social—currently in play within the wider system.
 Some of these include labor migration, mining opportunities, and the availability and flow of drugs.

 Following this brief introduction, Joel Hoefle, Founder of Envsiage, presented a more detailed exploration of Systems Thinking.
-He emphasized that UHF partners could utilize Systems Thinking to measure and visualize their services and objectives within a wider social, economic and health contexts, and gain a deeper understanding of the impact and the effectiveness of implementation approaches.
-The training included an overview of the 5 R’s—resources, roles, rules, relationships and results—, a common framework to describe systems.
+He emphasized that UHF partners could utilize Systems Thinking to measure and visualize their services and objectives within wider social, economic, and health contexts, and gain a deeper understanding of the impact and the effectiveness of implementation approaches.
+The training included an overview of the 5 R’s—resources, roles, rules, relationships, and results—, a common framework to describe systems.
 The day concluded with an exercise on systems mapping, during which participants divided into groups and mapped the relationships between the 5 R’s.
-The purpose of the activity was to see how these different components—economic, social or health—were interconnected with one another.
+The purpose of the activity was to see how these different components—economic, social, or health—were interconnected with one another.

 One participant noted the value of utilizing a common framework to describe systems: “I immediately fell in love with the 5 R’s, which can be used for situational analysis of local systems.
 We are used to these kinds of analysis but this feels more systematic and presentable in my opinion.”

 Building on lessons from the first day, participants explored the wider connections within systems and organizations—this time, through a visualization application.
 Participants learned how to create concept maps using Visual Understanding Environment (VUE), a concept and content mapping application.
-Participants also explored VUE’s data driven feature, with which they can map large quantities of data.
-In addition to VUE, participants were briefly introduced to other available visualization tools such as Tableau, Power BI and QGIS.
+Participants also explored VUE’s data-driven feature, with which they can map large quantities of data.
+In addition to VUE, participants were briefly introduced to other available visualization tools such as Tableau, Power BI, and QGIS.

 For the final session of the two-day workshop, participants learned about basic Geographic Information Systems (GIS) mapping tools.
 In Kachin State, many people who inject drugs (PWIDs) live in remote, hard-to-reach villages with limited access to HIV/AIDS testing and treatment services.
 It is often challenging for partners to accurately estimate the time that it takes for key populations, including PWIDs, to reach harm reduction or drop-in centers that they operate.

-To conclude, participants learned how to export data such as regions with high incidences of HIV/AIDS, malaria or tuberculosis onto Google Earth.
-They discussed the potential application of this technique for their purposes, such as mapping data on armed conflict within their project areas to assess impact on current and planned mobile outreach services.
+To conclude, participants learned how to export data such as regions with high incidences of HIV/AIDS, malaria, or tuberculosis onto Google Earth.
+They discussed the potential application of this technique for their purposes, such as mapping data on armed conflict within their project areas to assess the impact on current and planned mobile outreach services.